caiorss/Functional-Programming/scheme/README.md

 ;Value 30: (38 33 59 19)
 ```

-**Anonymous Functions/ Lambda Functions**
+### Anonymous Functions/ Lambda Functions<a id="sec-2-5-2" name="sec-2-5-2"></a>

-Anonymous functions are useful to pass functions as arguments to other functions, callbacks and connect one function to another.
+Anonymous functions are useful to pass functions as arguments to other
+functions, callbacks and connect one function to another.

 ```scheme
 1 ]=> (lambda (x) (+ (* x 4) 10))